ARCCSS-extremes/climpact/server/climpact.developer.documentation.md

 Adding new indices to ClimPACT should not require knowledge of R Shiny.
 However, it does require knowledge of R packages climdex.pcic and - particularly - climdex.pcic.ncdf.
 ClimPACT makes use of both of these packages for calculating the indices and the latter is reasonably complex.

 While ClimPACT depends on the publically available version of climdex.pcic, it relies on a modified version of climdex.pcic.ncdf.
-This is because additional indices included in ClimPACT but not included in the base climdex.pcic package are simply added via the climpact2.GUI-functions.r file, which calls necessary functions from climdex.pcic when needed.
+This is because additional indices included in ClimPACT but not included in the base climdex.pcic package are simply added via the climpact.GUI-functions.r file, which calls necessary functions from climdex.pcic when needed.
 However, for calculating new indices on netCDF files the climdex.pcic.ncdf package had to be modified.
 Thus, when ClimPACT is installed it installs a modified version of climdex.pcic.ncdf and overwrites any previously installed version (with warning).

 How complex the code changes need to be when adding a new index will depend on how complex the new index is to calculate and write out.
 If it has similar inputs and outputs to current indices then the changes are minimal, however, for example, when the SPEI and heatwave indices were added, significant modifications were needed to pass the needed data to the index functions and then to write out netCDF files with the correct structure.

 ### Adding a new function for your index

 The first step to adding a new index to ClimPACT is to create the function that calculates the index.
-This should be placed inside server/climpact2.etsci-functions.r.
+This should be placed inside server/climpact.etsci-functions.r.
 See other examples of ET-SCI indices added in this file.
 New indices also need to be added to server/climate.indices.csv.

 ### Modifying climdex.pcic.ncdf